hanrthu/UniAIR/README.md

 | Downstream | KRAS | ∆∆G | - | 1 |

-## 🚀 Evaluation on the SKEMPIv2 datasets
+## 🚀 Evaluation on the SKEMPIv2 and TCRen Benchmark no.1 datasets
 The performance of 3-fold cross validation on UniAIR reaches state-of-the-art, and here is the comparison:
 <img src="./assets/results.png" alt="Results on SKEMPIv2" width="800">